dronomyio/polygon_b2_downloader_v2/README.md

        Replace `YYYY-MM-DD` with actual dates.

    *   **Daily Mode (to discover yesterday's file):**

+   *   When you run the discoverer in daily mode (e.g., discoverer daily):
+The discoverer/main.py script calculates yesterday's date (e.g., if today is 2023-05-14, yesterday was 2023-05-13).
+It then formats this calculated date to get the year (YYYY, e.g., "2023") and the full date string (YYYY-MM-DD, e.g., "2023-05-13").
+It constructs the expected S3 file key using these formatted date parts: f"us_stocks_sip/day_aggs_v1/{year_str}/{date_str}.csv.gz".
+Source of YYYY, MM, DD: Calculated by the application based on the current date (to determine yesterday).

        ```bash
        docker-compose run --rm discoverer discoverer daily
        ```
        This is suitable for scheduling via cron or a similar task scheduler.

    *   **On-Demand Mode (to discover files for specific dates):**

+   *   When you run the discoverer in on-demand mode with specific dates (e.g., discoverer on-demand --dates YYYY-MM-DD,YYYY-MM-DD):
+The script takes the date strings you provide (e.g., "2023-01-15").
+For each provided date string, it parses it to get the year (YYYY) and the full date string (YYYY-MM-DD).
+It then constructs the S3 file key using these parts, similar to the daily mode: f"us_stocks_sip/day_aggs_v1/{year_str}/{date_str}.csv.gz".
+Source of YYYY, MM, DD: Directly from the date strings provided by you as command-line arguments.
+In all cases, the base path structure us_stocks_sip/day_aggs_v1/ is hardcoded in the PolygonClient as the prefix for listing US stocks daily aggregate files, as this is the known location for these files in Polygon.io's S3 storage.
+The date components are then either derived from Polygon.io's S3 listing (for historical) or constructed by the application based on the operational mode and any user-provided dates (for daily and on-demand).

        ```bash
        docker-compose run --rm discoverer discoverer on-demand --dates YYYY-MM-DD,YYYY-MM-DD,...
        ```